 To run the beacon node, issue the following command:

 docker run -it -v c:/tmp/prysm-data:/data -p 4000:4000 gcr.io/prysmaticlabs/prysm/beacon-chain:latest --datadir=/data --clear-db

 To start your Beacon Node with Bazel, issue the following command:

 bazel run //beacon-chain -- --clear-db --datadir=/tmp/prysm-data

-This will sync you up with the latest head block in the network, and then you'll have a ready beacon node.
+This will sync up the Beacon Node with the latest head block in the network.

-Using your validator deposit data from the previous step, use the instructions in https://prylabs.net/participate to deposit.
+Using your validator deposit data from the previous step, follow the instructions found on https://alpha.prylabs.net/participate to make a deposit.